ots22/gp-gpu/README.md

 ## Results

-The following results were produced in 2015 on then-new hardware, and could currently do with updating.
+The following results were produced in 2015 on then-current hardware, and could currently do with updating.
 Double precision was used throughout.